Paul Sculfor: Background

-Between the ages of eight to ten, Sculfor studied gymnastics, and when he was 10, he joined the Dagenham Boxing Club.
+Between the ages of eight and ten, Sculfor studied gymnastics, and when he was 10, he joined the Dagenham Boxing Club.
 He had one competitive fight for them, at 15, which was a late start in the boxing world.
 He then joined the Alma Boxing Club and competed with them for the next three years.
 As a schoolboy, Sculfor boxed at the British Championships and reached the semi-final.
 In his teenage boxing career, he won the Northeast London title and the South East England title.
-Between the ages of 12 to 14, he also competed as a schoolboy in the trampoline event and finished in the top three for three years in a row.
+Between the ages of 12 and 14, he also competed as a schoolboy in the trampoline event and finished in the top three for three years in a row.

 Sculfor's grandfather was John Hawkridge, a decorated British sergeant in the Second World War, who owned a number of market stalls in the famous East End's Roman Road and Rathbone Street markets.
 As a kid, Sculfor spent nearly all his weekends there.